qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/command-arguments.md

 :::warning **Developer's Note:**

-The following methods cannot be used to access a value returned by a `CustomArgument` as its return type depends on the base argument for it.
+The following methods can’t be used to access a value returned by a `CustomArgument` as its return type depends on the base argument for it.

 :::

-Lastly, the CommandArguments class offers you a way to access your arguments in a more safe way by using internal casts.
+Lastly, the CommandArguments class offers you a way to access your arguments in a safer way by using internal casts.
 Again, methods are offered to access arguments by their index or their node name:

 ```java